charlievillacr/jsbooks/1JavaScriptBeginner.md

 ```

 In the above examples, the temp will store the value "Amit kumar3040" whereas the variable temp1 will store "70Amit Kumar".

 How similar looking expressions produced different results?

 Let's see how JavaScript treats the above two example.
 JavaScript starts evaluating expressions from left to right.

 So in the first case when it encountered a string, it considers all the remaining as string itself.
 Therefore 30 and 40 becomes two separate strings.

 However, in the second example, since the numbers are written first, it first adds them and then concatenates with the remaining string.

-Before we dive into each type of JavaScript data types,I must point out that JavaScript has dynamic types.
+Before we dive into each type of JavaScript data types, I must point out that JavaScript has dynamic types.
 Let me explain what that means.

 In C language, we use data types such as int, float, char, etc. Those are static data types which mean they cannot take any other type of value during the execution of the program.
 However, we see no such types here.

 We simply declare a variable using the keyword "var" and then go on to mutate it the way we want.

 Even if we have stored string value in the variable, at some later point in the program, we can assign a number to it.
 Therefore the types in JavaScrip are dynamic in nature.